This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to use a sling:

 Your healthcare provider will teach you how to put on your sling.
-Follow the directions below to help you put on the sling at home:
+The following are general guidelines to help you remember what your provider teaches you:

-- Gently bend your injured arm at the elbow and hold it in front of you, across your body.
+- Gently bend your injured arm and hold it in front of you, across your body.
 Your thumb should be pointing up.

-- Put the strap of the sling around your neck.
-The strap usually has an adhesive fabric to make it easy for you to fasten the strap.
+- Put the strap around your neck.
+The strap usually has an adhesive fabric to make it easy for you to fasten.

-- Put your arm in the sling so your elbow is in the closed end of the sling.
-Your hand will be at the open end of the sling.
+- Put your arm in the sling so your elbow is in the closed end.
+Your hand will be at the open end.

 - Put the edge of the sling so it covers the first fold of the little finger.

-- Wiggle your fingers as directed to prevent stiffness in your hand.
+- Wiggle your fingers as directed to prevent hand stiffness.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.